Events

 January 22-23, 2025, McKenna Hall

-Over the course of the forum, researchers from global universities will present their work, meet with each other, and discuss future steps forward.
+Over the course of the forum, researchers from global universities presented their work, met with each other, and discussed future steps forward.

 -